Labor Market Pays Dividends

 While good for the economy, the full effects of improving labor conditions have yet to be felt.
 Consumer spending, while positive, has yet to really take off, and economic growth remains anemic.
 This does not mean there are no opportunities.
 One sector that has been supported by labor trends, and will continue to be so, is labor market services; or businesses that aid employers and employees.

-When looking for the best place to invest I look at a couple of factors.
+When looking for the best place to invest, I look at a couple of factors.
 The first and foremost is the fundamental outlook which, in this case, is quite bullish.
-After that, I stick with well established businesses with a track record of successful operations.
+After that, I stick with well-established businesses with a track record of successful operations.
 To narrow the field I then look to valuation, distribution/yield, growth and price.
-And lastly, I look for those that are in a dividend hiking cycle, or that have recently hiked their distributions.
+And lastly, I look for those that are in a dividend-hiking cycle, or that have recently hiked their distributions.

 In this case, the sector can be divided into sub-sectors which may affect final decision making.
-Trends within the sector are positive and include multi-year runs of better than expected earnings, market beating organic growth and dividend increases.
+Trends within the sector are positive and include multi-year runs of better-than-expected earnings, market-beating organic growth and dividend increases.
 Another trend is consolidation and growth through acquisition, which makes mergers and buyouts within the group above average in probability.

 Cintas (NASDAQ:CTAS) is by far the cream of the crop.
-This company operates uniform rental services on a route based model, delivering ancillary services including safety, first-aid and fire equipment along the way.
-The company has been delivering high single digit organic growth on a quarter to quarter basis for nearly 8 years, and double digit growth through acquisitions.
-The distribution is paid annually at a rate near 1% and has been steadily increased each year.
-It is fairly valued at 26X forward earnings, in line with the field, but comes at a hefty price which may preclude it from the average investors portfolio.
+This company operates uniform rental services on a route-based model, delivering ancillary services including safety, first-aid and fire equipment along the way.
+The company has been delivering high single digit organic growth on a quarter to quarter basis for nearly 8 years, and double-digit growth through acquisitions.
+The distribution is paid annually at a rate near 1% and has steadily increased each year.
+It is fairly valued at 26X forward earnings, in line with the field, but comes at a hefty price which may preclude it from the average investor's portfolio.

 Aramark (NYSE:ARMK) is not exactly a pure-play on the labor markets, operating employment and facility services, but nonetheless a fit for this discussion.
-It offers a wide range of services tailored to employers and employees and therefore tied to labor market trends.
+It offers a wide range of services tailored to employers and employees and, therefore, tied to labor market trends.
 The bad news is that the company has seen only tepid growth, about 1%, which puts it low in the rankings.
-Further, with a P/E multiple of nearly 28.5X forward earnings it is not the cheapest stock in the bunch.
-The dividend is OK, 1.15% at current share prices, and has been steady over the past 2 years.
+Further, with a P/E multiple of nearly 28.5X forward earnings, it is not the cheapest stock in the bunch.
+The dividend is okay, 1.15% at current share prices, and has been steady over the past 2 years.

 Superior Uniform Group (NASDAQ:SGC) is a small-cap issue and possible take-over target for one of the larger operators.
 It manufactures and sells uniforms, ID'd and branded apparel across a wide range of industries.
 The company has been in operation for nearly 20 years and been a steady dividend payer the entire time.
 At current share prices, near $18.50, distribution yields close to 2%.
-In terms of value it is one of the more reasonably priced stocks, trading at a forward P/E multiple near 19.5.
+In terms of value, it is one of the more reasonably priced stocks, trading at a forward P/E multiple near 19.5.

-Unifirst (NYSE:UNF) is another integrated services company providing rental uniforms and other safety gear for businesses and employees.
+UniFirst (NYSE:UNF) is another integrated services company providing rental uniforms and other safety gear for businesses and employees.
 The company pays the worst dividend of the lot, about 0.10% at today's prices, which takes it right off my list.
 Add to that anemic 2% growth compared to an average 6% for the top 4 choices and there is little reason for me to dig any deeper.

 ADP (NASDAQ:ADP), Automatic Data Processing, is not just the provider of monthly labor statistics.
 The company also provides human resources, payroll and other back-office functions for businesses of all sizes.
 The stock is highly valued at just over 28X earnings but worth it in terms of growth and yield.
 The company has been pacing other industry leaders at 6% with a yield above average for the group.
-At current prices distribution pays roughly 2.25% which makes it of increasing interest to me.
+At current prices, distribution pays roughly 2.25% which makes it of increasing interest to me.

 Paychex (NASDAQ:PAYX) is another back-office/human resources provider with above average yield.
 The company has been producing slightly below industry average growth, 5.7%, but that is mitigated by distribution.
 At today's prices yield is near 3.2% and steady over the past 2 years.
-The company is not in what I would call a dividend hiking cycle but they have been able to increase distribution twice in the past 18 months.
+The company is not in what I would call a dividend-hiking cycle, but it has been able to increase distribution twice in the past 18 months.
 Valuation isn't too bad, 27X forward earnings, so still a contender.

 Hard Decisions

-The easy decision is which stocks to weed out of the group and for me, those are Aramark and Unifirst.
+The easy decision is which stocks to weed out of the group and for me, those are Aramark and UniFirst.
 There is nothing wrong with them other than growth and low yield, they may be right for someone else.
 The other four, well, the other four are all good choices for more than one reason.

 Cintas is my top pick and the core of my Labor Market Portfolio.
 It is the largest, fastest growing and most stable of the group.
 It has a solid balance sheet, healthy dividend coverage, and is in a long-term cycle of dividend increases.
 The downside is that it costs a lot.
 At $122 it takes more than $12,000 to open a position of 100 shares, a necessity for those wishing to utilize options strategies.

-My next pick is Superior Uniform Group although this position leans toward the speculative.
+My next pick is Superior Uniform Group, although this position leans toward the speculative.
 The company is undervalued compared to the group, possibly due to its small stature, which leaves it open for multiple expansion, acquisition or both.
 Regardless, the yield and growth rate are both superior to most of the stocks in the group.

 My Final Thoughts

-source; OptionsXpress
+Source: OptionsXpress

 Disclosure: I am/we are long CTAS, PAYX.